 Yes, it is very possible.
 I think your chances are better if you open yourself up to other delivery companies.

 The flip side is whether you're really making as much delivering full-time as you think.
 Full-time delivery means significant driving.
 Are you taking car costs into account?
-Full time delivery without paying attention to expenses, taxes etc can create some real financial problems.
+Full time delivery without paying attention to expenses, Doordash taxes, etc can create some real financial problems.

 How is the Doordash base pay determined?